18F/omb-eregs/styleguide/docs/01-index.md

 title: OMB eRegs
 ---

-A tool to find, read, and maintain White House Office of Management and Budget (OMB) policy requirements.
+This is the style guide for OMG eRegs, a tool to find, read, and maintain White House Office of Management and Budget (OMB) policy requirements.

 ## CSS Framework